NBA News: Anthony Davis Admits It Was ‘Awkward’ Being Booed By Pelicans Fans In Return To Court

 — New Orleans Pelicans (@PelicansNBA) February 9, 2019

 With Anthony Davis having to play out the remainder of the season in New Orleans, some wonder if a change of heart may happen by the summer.
 It’s still possible that he could decide to stay with the Pelicans, but that may take a lot of convincing by the team, the city, and the fans.
-If his mind is totally made up, there is no telling where AD may end up once a trade is finally agreed upon and the Pels take up a team on their offer.
+If his mind is totally made up, there is no telling where AD may end up once a trade is finally agreed upon and the Pelicans take up a team on their offer.